ktang012/RShell/README.md

 `;` will always execute the next command.

 Everything after `#` will be ignored and treated as a comment.
+Logical connectors without a preceding command will fail.
+Logical connectors without a following command will be ignored.

 ## Known Bugs and Issues

 - Everything after `#` will be treated as a comment regardless of its integrity in the command.
-- The use of `echo` will echo everything following it until `&`, `|`, `;`, or `#` is reached.
+- The use of `echo` will echo everything following it until a `&`, `|`, `;`, or `#` is reached.
 - Any `"` will be included in the echo.
-- Treats multiple whitespaces as one.
-- Logical connectors without a preceding command will fail.
-- Logical connectors without a following command will be ignored.
 - Able to run multiple instances of RShell in itself.